kumasento/mayhem/mayhem/models/README.md

 # Models

+All the models are implemented under the TensorFlow layers API.

+## DEPRECATED

 Example models that will be used for testing in the Mayhem project.
 Every model file defined in this directory should: